suunet/suunet/README.md

 📐 I just like Hexagonal Architecture.
 🐹 Recently, I've been learning Go.
 💻 I handle a wide range of tasks, from coding and PL to requirement definition and implementation.
+☁ I hold an AWS certification and aim to earn more.

 ### 🛠　Skills